How to Get an Apartment Rented in New York

 Lease Signing

-If the unit is rent-stabilized, you’ll need to include the 421-a lease rider.
+If the unit is rent-stabilized, you must include the 421-a lease rider.

 Any other stipulations discussed and agreed upon with the tenant beforehand should be included in additional riders.
 Your tenant(s) should have brought the security deposit (if not previously collected), the first month's rent, and any additional funds that may have been required.

-The tenant initials, signs, and dates the lease and then it is handed over to the landlord to sign and date.
+The tenant initials, signs, and dates the lease, which is then handed over to the landlord to sign and date.
 The second copy goes to the tenant.

 Preparing the Apartment

-If the landlord or management company has not already sent cleaning personnel to mop up any residual dirt or debris, has not painted the apartment, or made requested repairs, that will need to be done before the new tenant moves in.
+If the landlord or management company has not already sent cleaning personnel to mop up any residual dirt or debris, has not painted the apartment, or made requested repairs, that must be done before the new tenant moves in.

 Agents can coordinate this beforehand to streamline the move-in process, including obtaining the keys for the tenant.

-Landlords and management companies need to make sure your new tenant lets you know the exact date they plan in moving, so you can make the necessary accommodations for that day.
+Landlords and management companies must ensure your new tenant lets you know the exact date they plan to move so you can make the necessary accommodations for that day.

 Search for Home Rentals in NYC